lizhanhui/elastic-stream/docs/sbp.md

 ```

 ### APPEND
-The APPEND frame(opcode=0x1001) appends record batches to the data node.
+The APPEND frame(opcode=0x1001) appends record batches to the range server.

 **Request Frame:**
 ```